 1. Remember That You Are Still A Parent

-Your child has spread their wings and are seeking to establish themselves apart from their family for the first time.
+Your child has spread their wings and is seeking to establish themselves apart from their family for the first time.
 That in no way takes away or diminishes your role as a parent.
 Your child still needs you.
-Be present and available for your child as they need you.
-Your role looks different than in previous seasons, but it will never end.
+Be present and available for your child as they require your support.
+Although your role may evolve with each new season, it remains an enduring presence in their life.

 2. Check In With Your Spouse